Republic P-47

 The main production was at Republic at Farmingdale, NY were identified by the "-RE" suffix.

 A second plant, Indiana Division of Republic Aviation was opened at Evansville, IN identified by the "-RA" suffix.
-The factory produced its first plane, P-47D "Hoosier Spirit" 42-22250 completed on September 20, 1942.
+On September 20, 1942 the factory completed its first plane P-47D "Hoosier Spirit" 42-22250.
 A total of 6,242 were built at the factory, plus spare parts for 1,560.
 Also, Republic also operated the Evansville Modification Center in Evansville, IN.
 Thanks to Kenneth Wilson for additional information.

 Also,